Tools & Resources for Bloggers

 - Headline Analyzer From CoSchedule: With so much competition online it’s essential you find a way to make your blog posts stand out.
 The CoSchedule Headline Analyzer is a fantastic free tool that analyses your headlines and offers guidance on how to write headlines that drive more traffic.

 - WP Rocket: If you want to increase your search traffic, get more visitors to your website and convert your audience to customers, you better make sure your site is optimised for speed and performance.
 To do this, I highly recommend investing in a caching plugin.
 The best caching plugin ever to optimize the speed and performance of your WordPress blog or website is WP Rocket.
 It has been recommended as the most powerful caching plugin by WordPress experts for many years.

 - GTmetrix: If you want an insight into how optimised your website is in regards to speed and performance, then you should definitely be using GTmetrix.
 Considering it’s free, GTmetrix will show you the areas within your site that need optimizing.
 It’s a tool I’ve used for years and it’s continually helped me decrease the loading times for every site I’ve created.

 Three books I recommend for learning about building an audience, productivity, outsourcing your life, and escaping the dreaded 9-5 rat race.

 Tim shows us how it’s possible to outsource your life, earn more money whilst reducing your working hours, and escape the 9-5 rat race.
 This book is packed full of actionable tips

 The best productivity book I’ve read so far.
-The one thing will teach you how to get results in any area of your life, just by focussing on the most important task at hand.
+The one thing that will teach you how to get results in any area of your life, is just focusing on the most important task at hand.
 What’s your one thing?